John-wallace89/Barbell_Planner/README.md

 * User Story 12 - As a user, given I have logged in, I can see a navigation bar giving me clear options that are not present to me when i'm logged out
 * User Story 13 - As a user, I can see a clear call to action to log a workout when I have logged in
 * User Story 14 - As a user, given I have logged in, I can logout at any point in the site
-* User Story 15 - As a user, When I log a workout I have the choice to pick either a 'Cardio' Workout or a 'Weights' based workout
+* User Story 15 - As a user, When I log a workout I have the choice to pick either a 'Cardio' workout or a 'Weights' based workout
 * User Story 16 - As a user when I select 'Weight' workout, I am asked for the name, reps and weight used in my workout and the date
 * User Story 17 - As a user, When I select 'Cardio', I am asked for the exercise name, duration and date.
 UPDATE - functionality changed for User stories 16 and 17, all above options are provided and are restricted when displayed in the
 'Barbell Workouts' page.
-* User Story 18 - As a user when I click on 'Log Workout' the workout then shows on the 'My Workout section of the site.
+* User Story 18 - As a user when I click on 'Log Workout' the workout then shows on the 'My Workout' section of the site.
-UPDATE - logged workouts are stored in 'Barbell workouts' section.
+UPDATE - logged workouts are stored in 'Barbell Workouts' section.
 * User Story 19 - As a user, When I navigate to the My Workouts section, I can see the workouts that I have logged.
 UPDATE - logged workouts are stored in 'Barbell workouts' section.
-* User Story - 20 - As a User, I can Read, Update and Delete the work out I have created.
+* User Story - 20 - As a user, I can read, update and delete the workout I have created.

 ### Design ###